DariusB12/LibrarySpringBoot/README.md

 4. Jwt security for authentication
 5. Lombok dependency to make it easier to manipulate the entities
 6. Postman app in order to send requests to my app

+# Problems I faced:
+  1. I had to add in the dependency section of gradle.build the lombok annotationProcessor because some lombok annotations were not handled during compilation time and this is the main reason why I could not compile my app.
+  2. I had to disable the csrf for http requests, because when i wanted to make a request that changed the state (ex: POST), the application expected a csrf Token from this request, but i do not need this feature because I use JWT authentication.

 # Model UML Diagram
 <img width="915" alt="ModelDiagram" src="https://github.com/DariusB12/LibrarySpringBoot/assets/131203165/a859ca65-736d-4014-9f71-aa1c442c68e3">